clemsonciti/Workshop-R-ML/_episodes/07-KNN.md

 Here, we go from K=1 to K=25.
 The Caret `train` function takes care of creating the validation set and applying these value of K to classify it.

 The process of determining the optimal value of the hyperparameter is called [hyperparameter optimization](https://en.wikipedia.org/wiki/Hyperparameter_optimization), and it is very useful.
 For example, in SVM the hyperparameter is the cost of errors; we can loop through different settings of cose to determine the best one.
+However, this might take a long time.
+Luckily, this process is highly parallelizable, so the Palmetto cluster is a good place to do it.